Beomi/homeassistant-cvnet-smarthome/README.md

 This is a Home Assistant integration for CVnet.
 It is designed to work with CVnet SmartHome application.

+**NOTE**: Only Thepoidum830 (Seoul) (더포디엄830) apartment is supported now.
+If you want to support your apartment, please provide your account for development purpose or contribute this project yourself because APIs are different between apartments.

 ## Description
 You can connect the devices of [CVnet SmartHome application](https://play.google.com/store/apps/details?id=com.cvnet.smarthome.cvnet&hl=ko) into the Homeassistant.